top of page

 A Female Downy Woodpecker climbs a tree

-A short time later with a female Downy Woodpecker back in my focus, (image above) something large flew right across the yard and I didn't even have to guess what it was.
-The Pileated Woodpecker was back!
-I zoomed in and quickly noticed that this was a male, as there is some red near the beak of the bird, instead of just the giant red mohawk on top of him.
-I walked a dozen or so steps towards him, careful to stay behind another tree while moving towards him.
-Then I would peak around the tree in front of me to make sure it was still there.
+While watching the tiny female Downy Woodpecker, which had just come from behind the trunk, and recently came back into focus, (image above) something large flew right across the yard and I didn't even have to guess what it was.
+That size, that flash of red, black and white.
+I knew right away that the massive Pileated Woodpecker was back!
+I zoomed in with my Nikon and quickly noticed that this was a male, as there is some red near the beak, instead of just the giant red mohawk on the top of his head.
+I walked a dozen or so steps towards him, careful to stay behind another tree while moving in that direction.
+Then I would very slowly peak around the tree in front of me to make sure it was still there, and start snapping photos (as well as videos).

 A pileated woodpecker tears bark from a dead tree.